garciart/network-automation/README.md

 To run this lab:

 * Start GNS3 by executing "gn3_run" in a Terminal window.
-* Select lab000 from the Projects library.
+* Add a Cloud and a C3745 router
+* Connect the cloud's tap interface to the router's FastEthernet0/0 interface
 * Start all devices.
 * Run this script (i.e., "python lab000-telnet.py")
 """